UTDallasEPICS/intellichoice-quiz-engine/quizPage/README.md

 # AnswerOption contians the specifics that each anwer option have

-# currenlty quizQuestions.js is just a json format file to load the questions, with the goal to connect it to the api provided by the team of Fall 2018
+# currenlty quizQuestions.js is just a json format file to load the questions, with the goal to connect it to the api provided by the team of Spring 19